Runners Knee

 additional techniques such as taping can be very effective when returning to running

-You will be safely guided through your rehab program and your return to action in a manner that should reduce the chances of re-injury.
+You will be safely guided through your rehab program and your return to action in a manner that will greatly reduce the chances of re-injury.